firezone/firezone/terraform/examples/aws/nat-gateway/README.md

 ## Sizing

-Simply update the number of replicas to deploy more or fewer Firezone Gateways.
+Simply update the number of `desired_capacity` to deploy more or fewer Firezone Gateways.
 There's no limit to the number of Firezone Gateways you can deploy in a single VPC.
+A basic AutoScaling Group is provisioned as part of the linked module.

 We've tested with `t2.micro` instances which still work quite well for most applications.
 However, you may want to consider a larger instance type if you